 4. Catch a free live performance at the Esplanade

 Music lovers, rejoice.
 The Esplanade will be hosting performances by artists from all walks of life, and the best part is that it’s free!
 Ring in the festive season with various renditions of the catchy Christmas carols with your loved ones.
 But if Christmas carols are not your cup of tea, there are plenty of other performances you can catch.
 Be it grooving to jazzy tunes or bopping to the hypnotic rhythm of drum beats, Esplanade is the place to be.

 5. Join a free workout programme at your nearest CC

-With the Health Promotion Board’s Healthy 365 app, free guided exercises classes are just a click away.
-These active events hosted by HPB are suitable for both the young and old, with exercises ranging from high-intensity dances like salsa and Zumba, to low impact aerobics and qigong.
-There are also a variety of activities that are specifically adapted for seniors, such as resistance band exercises, and senior-friendly Zumba and Kpop dances.
+With the Health Promotion Board’s Healthy 365 app, free guided exercise classes are just a click away.
+These active events hosted by HPB are suitable for both the young and old, with exercises ranging from high-intensity dances like salsa and Zumba to low-impact aerobics and qigong.
+There are also a variety of activities that are specifically adapted for seniors, such as resistance band exercises, and senior-friendly Zumba and K-pop dances.